IndrajeetPatil/broomExtra/README.md

 #> 1           2.06               0.521    32
 ```

-Another benefit of using this function is that it will return model
+<font color="green"> Additionally, it will return model summary that
-summary that contains combined metrics from these two packages.
-For
+contains combined metrics from these two packages. </font>

-example, some unique performance measures are present only in the
+For example, some unique performance measures are present only in the
-`performance` package contains (e.g., Nagelkerke’s R-squared, Tjur’s
+`performance` package contains (e.g., Nagelkerke’s *R*-squared, Tjur’s
-R-squared, etc.), but not `broom` package and vice versa.
+*R*-squared, etc.), but not `broom` package and *vice versa*.

 ``` r
 # setup